Leroymilo/FurnitureFramework/doc/Complex Fields/Particles.md

 ## Source Rect

-Like the [Source Rect](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Furniture.md#source-rect) of a Furniture, this tells the game which part of your image should be used for a single Particle.
+Like the [Source Rect](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Layers.md#source-rect) of a Layer, this tells the game which part of your image should be used for a single Particle.
 If making an animated Particle (see lower), this should be the Rectangle around the first frame.
 If omitted, the Source Rect will be the size of the given image.

-## Emission Interval (required)
+## Emission Interval

 This field defines how much time passes between each Particle is emitted, it is mesured in whole milliseconds (no decimals).
 Setting this interval too low (less than 100) might cause issues because of the number of Particles that would be created.
+Defaults to 500ms.

 ## Spawn Rect (required) (directional)